extract

 • Disulfide bonds (SG–SG ≤ 2.5 Å) bring both cysteines.

-• Non-terminal PRO residues always pull in the N-side amino acid; CA is preserved even if backbone atoms are removed, and when --exclude-backbone, the neighbor’s C/O/OXT remain to maintain the peptide bond.
+• Non-terminal PRO residues always pull in the N-side amino acid; CA is preserved even when backbone atoms are removed, and under --exclude-backbone the neighbor’s C / O / OXT remain to maintain the peptide bond.

 • Continuous peptide stretches keep internal backbone atoms; only terminal caps (N/H* or C/O/OXT) are removed.
 TER awareness prevents capping across chain breaks.